z3z1ma/alto/README.md

     - We get environment management
     - We get configuration inheritance / deep merging
     - We get `.env` support
-    - We get unique ways to render vars with `'@format ` tokens
+    - We get unique ways to render vars with `@format ` tokens
+    - We get hashicorp vault support

 - Encourages use of `bash` instead of `meltano run` commands.
 Bash is _already_ a fantastic glue code where you can run multiple extract load blocks, background them via `&` to parallelize loads, run utilities the way they have always been ran since everything is not wrapped in a venv with env vars injected by Meltano which is both a convenience and a constraint. `meltano run tap1 target1 tap2 target2` is ~ functionally identical to `alto tap1:target1 && alto tap2:target2`.